-As a result of the pandemic, during fiscal 2020, we completed an evaluation of certain long-lived assets for indicators of impairment, and consequently, recorded pre-tax impairment charges of approximately \$29.7 million, of which consisted of \$19.1 million in leasehold improvements at certain underperforming stores and \$10.5 million which primarily consisted of capitalized implementation costs related to our cloud computing arrangements and other technology-related assets.
+During fiscal 2020, we completed an evaluation of certain long-lived assets for indicators of impairment, and consequently, recorded pre-tax impairment charges of approximately \$29.7 million, of which consisted of \$19.1 million in leasehold improvements at certain underperforming stores and \$10.5 million which primarily consisted of capitalized implementation costs related to our cloud computing arrangements and other technology-related assets.
 The \$29.7 million in pre-tax impairment charges are reflected in the financial statements as \$20.8 million in COGS and \$8.9 million in SG&A in the accompanying consolidated statements of income (loss).
 Pre-tax impairment charges reduced the net carrying value of long-lived assets at retail stores to their estimated fair value, as determined using a discounted cash flow model.

-As a result of the impact of the pandemic, during fiscal 2020, we completed an evaluation of our operating lease assets for indicators of impairment, and consequently, recorded pre-tax impairment charges of approximately \$4.8 million, of which \$3.2 million consisted of impairment on operating lease assets at certain underperforming stores.
+During fiscal 2020, we completed an evaluation of our operating lease assets for indicators of impairment, and consequently, recorded pre-tax impairment charges of approximately \$4.8 million, of which \$3.2 million consisted of impairment on operating lease assets at certain underperforming stores.
 The \$4.8 million in pre-tax impairment charges are reflected in the financial statements as \$3.2 million in COGS and \$1.6 million in SG&A in the accompanying consolidated statements of income (loss).